-- Keep horse areas clean: Regularly sweep and clean areas to collect and properly dispose of droppings, uneaten grain and hay, bedding and other potential storm water contaminants. - Don't hose down indoor or outdoor areas: Do not hose down to storm drains or to receiving water those areas that contain potential storm water contaminants.
-Do not allow any wash waters to be discharged to storm drains or to receiving water without proper treatment. - Use proper ground cover: If horses are kept outdoors in unpaved areas, the ground must either have vegetative cover or some other type of ground cover such as mulch.
-Maintain as much vegetation as possible between animal areas and water bodies (e.g., vegetated buffer strips).
-Do not spread manure in these areas.
+- Keep animal areas clean: Regularly sweep and clean animal keeping areas to collect and properly dispose of droppings, uneaten food and other potential storm water contaminants. - Don't hose down indoor or outdoor areas: Do not hose down to storm drains or to receiving water those areas that contain potential storm water contaminants.
+Do not allow any wash waters to be discharged to storm drains or to receiving water without proper treatment. - Use proper ground cover: If animals are kept in unpaved and uncovered areas, the ground must either have vegetative cover or some other type of ground cover such as mulch. - Enclose animals: Designate areas where animals are to be housed, fed, washed and handled.
+If animals are not leashed or in cages, build a fence or another enclosure structure to keep the animals in the controlled area where these BMPs are used.